The Import tool: create and update records

 Multilingual fields

-If you import data into a multilingual field, the data is imported in the current data language.
+When you import data into a multilingual field, data is imported in the current data language.
+It is important to understand that it is only possible to import data in one language at a time.

 Non-unique location names